More

 Weight & Balance Envelope

+The takeoff performance of an aircraft depends on various conditions.
+Set the parameters for weather, runway type, slope over here.
 Use your POH to get the information.
 You can load default settings to get an idea of the ranges.

 Correction factors for takeoff, given the wind (multiply per n kts).